-The university requires quarantine for exempt (unvaccinated) individuals who meet the current medical definition of COVID-19 exposure or who have traveled outside D.C., Maryland or Virginia.
+The university requires quarantine for vaccine or booster-exempt individuals who meet the current medical definition of COVID-19 exposure or who have traveled outside D.C., Maryland or Virginia.
 According to the CDC, quarantine is used as a measure to slow the spread of the disease.

 - Quarantine for Exempt Individuals